J.C. Ruigrok Prize for behavioral sciences

 Open Science Award 2021

-I am excited to share that I was one of the winners of the Convergence Health and Technology Open Research Awards 2021, which was a collaborative effort between the Convergence AllianceRotterdam R.I.O.T.
+In 2021, Michelle was one of the winners of the Convergence Health and Technology Open Research Awards 2021, which was a collaborative effort between the Convergence AllianceRotterdam R.I.O.T.
 Science ClubOpen Science Community Rotterdam, and Open Science Community Delft.

 These awards are aimed at rewarding researchers who are adopting open research practices in healthcare and technology.
 Open research practices improve transparency, openness, reproducibility, and replicability, essential to achieving quality research.